mak3-it-happ3n/Front-End-Explained/REACT components.md

 - a stateless function takes _props_ as its argument
 - props are access without _this_ via _props...._

-# Compare Components created as a class and stateless functions directly
+# Compare Components created as a class and stateless functions (written as ES6 arrow functions) directly

 The following 2 examples are exactly the same: